rmzetti/hover-exec/README.md

 This is a beta version.

-If the edit file is clicked randomly (or a new hover is activated) during script execution (usually seconds) output is cancelled to avoid it being written in the wrong part of the file.

 Note that in all scripting languages included, the script starts from scratch when the code block is executed, the same as if the command file were executed by a REPL from the command prompt.
-Assigned variables do not carry over into the next script execution.
-This kind of approach is best suited for useful small scripts to demonstrate or highlight language features, provide quick reference, or show comparisons between scripting languages.
+In other words, assigned variables do not carry over into the next script execution.
+This kind of approach is best suited for small scripts to demonstrate or highlight language features, provide quick reference, or show comparisons between scripting languages.

 Matlab takes a substantial amount of time to run a codeblock (ie. the startup time for matlab to run a 'batch file' is nearly 10s on my Ryzen pc).
-The others are generally fairly fast (see the demo gif above).
+Other included scripts are generally fairly fast (see the demo gif above).

 ## Release Notes

-### 0.3.6

-Initial beta release
+Initial beta release was 0.4.1
 Published using: vsce package/publish